 Video calling (aka conferencing) is crucial when studying online.
 Teaching sessions and office hours may be held using Collaborate, a video calling tool that is built into the VLE.
-Find out more about attending a Collaborate session arranged by your tutor.
+Other meetings and events might be held in other tools, like Zoom or Google Meet.

-You may use tools like Google Hangouts Meet or Zoom to keep in touch with friends, family, and classmates, hold group study sessions, and find new ways to relax and hold social events.
+You may use tools like Google Meet or Zoom to keep in touch with friends, family, and classmates, hold group study sessions, and find new ways to relax and hold social events.
 Group video calls or chats can be a place to keep up with work on your course and share ideas and questions, though it might be worth planning ahead whether the call is for specific work to keep focused!

 Video calling is also a great way to socialise outside of your course.
 Watch films and TV simultaneously, play games, or have food and drink together over the internet to recreate your favourite social spaces.